Knox Platform for Enterprise frequently asked questions

 Before purchase FAQ

-To find out what version of Knox Platform for Enterprise your device is running, go to: Settings > About Device > Software Information > Knox Version.
+To find out what version of Knox Platform for Enterprise your device is running, go to: Settings > About Phone > Software Information > Knox Version.

 This is a screenshot of the device menu containing the Knox version.
 Here, we see that Knox 3.1 is listed under Knox version.